 Acrylic on wood panel

 This minimalist, non-objective painting is the work of Ginny Fox, whose process is based on overlapping streaks of paint.
-Working with rags instead of brushes, Fox’s hand moves along parallel paths, emergent shades of olive green cascading gently towards the edges of the compositional plane.
+Working with rags instead of brushes, Fox’s hand moves along parallel paths, emergent shades of sienna and ochre cascading gently towards the edges of the compositional plane.
 A vaporous texture characterizes the outer layers of the work, the interwoven strands of color offering glimpses at the painting’s earthy base and hinting at the artist’s gradual process.